Primal dual methods for Wasserstein gradient flows: Introduction

 Under sufficient assumptions on the underlying domain $\Omega$, drift potential $V$, interaction potential $W$, and initial data $\rho_0$ (see section \ref{sec:dynamicJKO}), the solution of the JKO scheme $\rho^n_\tau$ converges to the solution $\rho(x,t)$ of the partial differential equation (\ref{maineqn}), with a first order rate in terms of the time step $\tau = t/n$ \cite[Theorem 4.0.4]{AGS},

 In our numerical simulations, we observe that this discretization error dominates other errors in our numerical method; see sections \ref{sec:PME} and \ref{sec:FP}.
-Consequently, we also introduce a new higher order time discretization, in analogy with the Crank-Nicolson method
+Consequently, we also introduce a new time discretization, in analogy with the Crank-Nicolson method

+The connection between the above scheme and the classical Crank-Nicolson discretization can be seen by considering the optimality conditions for (\ref{2nd}):

+Like the JKO scheme, our Crank-Nicolson inspired method is also positivity and mass-preserving, though it is not energy decreasing.
+In Figures \ref{fig:convg}, \ref{fig:convgsmooth}, and \ref{fig:FK1D-conv} of our numerics section, we conduct a preliminary analysis of the rate of convergence of this method, which verifies that it is indeed higher order than the JKO scheme.
+As the goal of the present work is primarily the development of fully discrete numerical schemes, we leave a thorough analysis of the rate of convergence of our Crank-Nicolson inspired method as $\tau \to 0$ to future work.

-This method is also positivity and mass-preserving.
-As the goal of the present work is to develop numerical methods, we leave the question of convergence of this higher order scheme to a solution of the gradient flow to future work.
-(We also note that our method (\ref{2nd}) is not the first higher order method developed for metric space gradient flows: Matthes and Plazotta developed a provably second order scheme for general metric space gradient flows by generalizing the backward differentiation formula \cite{matthes2017variational}.
-However, this previous method requires two evaluations of the Wasserstein distance at each step and is thus less practical for our purpose of numerically computing gradient flows.)
+On one hand, our Crank-Nicolson inspired method (\ref{2nd}) is not the first higher order method proposed for metric space gradient flows: Matthes and Plazotta developed a provably second order scheme for general metric space gradient flows by generalizing the backward differentiation formula \cite{matthes2017variational}.
+The Matthes-Plazotta method, however, requires two evaluations of the Wasserstein distance at each outer time step and thus is less practical for our purpose of numerically computing gradient flows in higher dimensions.
+Another method was introduced by Legendre and Turinici \cite{LT17} based on the midpoint method.
+This method can be reformulated as the classical JKO step with half time step followed by an extrapolation.
+This extrapolation step could be implemented by solving the corresponding continuity equation either explicitly or implicitly; however solving the equation explicitly could potentially violate conservation of positivity, while solving it implicitly would require an additional matrix inversion.
+Another higher order variational method was also proposed in \cite{Lagu}, which resembles explicit Runge-Kutta methods and, again, require two or more evaluations of the Wasserstein distance at each outer time step.